petersmithca/humhub-basic-chat/README.md

 ## Administration

-In `Administration -> Humhub-Chat` you can choose between two basic themes and define the timeout for cron
+In `Administration -> Basic Chat` you can choose between two basic themes and define the timeout for cron

 ## Authors/Module Website